DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 picture of the earth from space, the cover of the Whole Earth Catalogue, a desk globe and a button with the text: ‘Why haven't we seen a photograph of the whole earth yet?’
-Globes, and by extension images of globes, imitate the perspective of *Panoptes*, the all-seeing.
+Globes, and by extension images of globes, imitate the perspective of Panoptes, the all-seeing.
 A globe offers a ‘model of totalizing vision’.[^ch04_66] Globes also provide an image of the world as an object.
 Importantly, globes place the one looking at the globe outside of it.
 It suggests the gaze of an all-seeing outsider.